Rahibur/Resume_builder_Test_Report/README.md

   • Test Automation

-  Test Strategy
+# Test Strategy

-  ‘Rahibur Rahman’ has communicated with the team members and has understood that they need to perform Functional Testing of all the functionalities mentioned in the above  Scope section.
+  ‘Rahibur Rahman’ has communicated with the team members and understands he needs to perform functional testing of all the functionalities mentioned in the above scope section.

   As part of Functional Testing, he will follow the below approach for Testing:

-**Step\#1 – Creation of Test Scenarios and Test Cases for the different features in  scope.**
+**Step 1 – Creation of Test Scenarios and Test Cases for the different features in  scope.**

-• He will apply several Test Designing techniques while creating Test Cases
+         • He will apply several Test Design techniques while creating Test Cases

-**Equivalence Class Partition**
+               o Equivalence Class Partition

- **Boundary Value Analysis**
+               o Boundary Value Analysis

- **Decision Table Testing**
+               o Decision Table Testing

- **State Transition Testing**
+               o State Transition Testing

-  **Use Case Testing**
+               o Use Case Testing

-• He also use our expertise in creating Test Cases by applying the below:
+         • He also uses our expertise in creating Test Cases by applying the below:

                o Error Guessing
                o Exploratory Testing

-• We prioritise the Test Cases
+         • He prioritizes the Test Cases

-**Step\#2 – Our Testing process, when we get an Application for Testing:**
+**Step 2 – Our Testing process, when we get an Application for Testing:**

 • Firstly, he will perform Smoke Testing to check whether the different and important functionalities of the application are working.

 • We reject the build, if the Smoke Testing fails and will wait for the stable build before performing in-depth testing of the application functionalities.

 • Once we receive a stable build, which passes Smoke Testing, we perform in depth testing using the Test Cases created.

 • Multiple Test Resources will be testing the same Application on Multiple  Supported Environments simultaneously.